Skip to main content

 Setting targets before baselines are collected.
 The most common and most consequential target-setting mistake.
 Targets without baselines are guesses, and they create perverse incentives (hit the target rather than measure actual change).

 Targets at the wrong level of the results chain.
 Output targets (200 farmers trained) are easy to measure but low accountability.
 Outcome targets (180 farmers adopting improved practices) are harder to measure but higher accountability.
-Many programmes set output targets and report them as achievement.
+Many programs set output targets and report them as achievement.

 Examples